On this page

 The path forward

-It’s time to retire “invisible and disappearing ” from the payment industry vocabulary.
+It’s time to retire “invisible and disappearing” from the payments industry vocabulary.
 Instead, let’s champion and deliver modern, easy, seamless, and transparent experiences that meet consumer expectations.
 Embedded payments should empower users with clarity and control, not obscure the transaction behind a veil of convenience.

 The future of payments isn’t about making them disappear.
 It’s about making them work better: visibly, confidently, and in full view of the people who depend on them.